-I actually lost track of the number of times I heard parents yelling “SHOOT” …hmmm.
-Is that a cheer?
-Or is that a word of encouragement?
 Actually, “SHOOT” is a command.
 It is generally yelled by a parent.
 Above the volume of anyone else in the bleachers, to get their child to shoot the ball.
 And usually yelled in basketball, lacrosse, hockey, field hockey, soccer and more.
-I’m very familiar with this command.
-I shouted it dozens of times to my daughter in her early years of travel soccer.
+I’m very familiar with this command because I was the un-informed parent shouting it dozens of times to my daughter in her early years of travel soccer and basketball.

 The Magical Lesson